-5. Players must fully execute a League Waiver prior to participating in league play.
+5. Players must fully execute a League Waiver before participating in league play.
 The execution of the waiver may be accomplished either electronically on the league web site or through a printed form.
-Waivers must be delivered via electronic submission or to a league officer in order for a player to be eligible.
+Waivers must be delivered via electronic submission or to a league officer for a player to be eligible.
 Every manager is responsible for tracking and verifying all waiver submissions for their respective teams.

 a.
-In order to be eligible to play in NJABL, a player’s waiver must be submitted to the league at least 48 hours after their first game.
+To be eligible to play in NJABL, a player’s waiver must be submitted to the league at least 48 hours after their first game.

 b.
-Subsequent to opening day, a player must deliver his waiver to the league at least 48 hours prior to the initial game played.
+After opening day, a player must deliver his waiver to the league at least 48 hours before the initial game played.